rhammell/planet-movement/README.md

 ```

 ## Image Pairs
-Images are determined to be a valid pair if:
+Images are determined to be a valid pair if they have:
 1. Equal `satellite_id` values
 2. Equal `strip_id` values
 3. Difference in `acquired` values less than 2
 4. Overlapping image geometry

 The `find_pairs()` function filters Planet API search results to return a list of image pairs.
+Each pair is contained in a two element tuple, where each image is represented as a Planet API image reference.

 An example of filtering
 ```python